FannNt/training-STS/task3-RESTful_API/README.md

 3. **Use Token**: Include token in `Authorization` header for all book operations
 4. **Logout**: Send token to `/api/logout` to invalidate it

+## Database Schema

+### Books Table
+- Stores book information with unique ISBN constraint
+- Indexes on ISBN, title, and author for fast queries

+### Users Table
+- Stores user credentials with bcrypt hashed passwords
+- Unique username constraint

+### Sessions Table
+- Stores authentication tokens with 24-hour expiration
+- Automatic cleanup of expired sessions

 ## Notes

-- This API uses in-memory storage, so data and tokens will be lost when the server restarts
+- **Persistent Storage**: All data is stored in PostgreSQL
+- **Password Security**: Passwords are hashed using bcrypt
+- **Session Expiration**: Tokens expire after 24 hours
-- Date format for `published_at` should be YYYY-MM-DD
+- **Date Format**: `published_at` should be YYYY-MM-DD
-- The API includes CORS headers for cross-origin requests
+- **CORS**: Enabled for cross-origin requests
-- All responses are in JSON format
+- **Response Format**: All responses are in JSON
-- Tokens are simple random hex strings (32 characters)
+- **Token Format**: 32-character hex strings

-- User credentials are stored in plain text in `config.yaml` (not production-ready)
+## Production Considerations

+- Use environment variables for sensitive configuration
+- Enable SSL/TLS for database connections
+- Set up database backups
+- Configure connection pooling
+- Implement rate limiting
+- Add monitoring and logging
+- Use a secrets manager for credentials